MrGarrett45/trackTrumpv2/README.md

 These programs are all run via cron jobs on a raspberry pi 3.

+Update 7/7: Now includes graphs!
+Uses matplotlib to create a daily graph as well as a total graph for the whole project.
+Contains an imgur bot in dailyGraph.py and totalGraph.py to give the image an imgur link and add it to the content of the reddit post.
+Check out the graphs directories for pictures.

 Check out r/trumpPercent or RESULTS.txt for updated data!